 1. Finalize The Design And Theme

 The first and foremost step to include in your to-do books is the finalization of the design of the place.
-The perfect design of your dream microbrewery should have adequate space and attractive interiors at that.
+The perfect design of your dream microbrewery should have adequate space and attractive interiors.
 These interiors are solely dependent on what type of vibe you want for your place.
 Most of the microbreweries go for a classy venue with a hipster vibe, which goes with their customers’ preferences.

-2. Choose The Location Of Your Place
+2. Choose The Location Of Your Microbrewery

 Location becomes one of the driving factors in the success of a brand.
 Different cities have varied limits for liters of beer produced, which impacts the size of your microbrewery.
 There is a minimum space requirement of approximately 0.1 square meters per liter of beer produced in a microbrewery.

 Also, on average, 5000 liters of beer is produced each day in a microbrewery, so you must decide your space according to the production units.
 The minimum space required to open a microbrewery is 700-800 square feet.